 Your CNC Options

 You can buy a complete turnkey system with everything you need to get started.
 You can also order all our standard accessory packages.
-For example, you could order a CNC mill with the “A” accessory package, or you could order a complete shop package including lathe, mill and rotary table all fitted with stepper motor mounts, stepper motors, computer, drivers, and all the tooling and accessories.
+For example, you could order a CNC mill with the “A” accessory package or a complete shop package including a lathe, mill, and rotary table, all fitted with stepper motor mounts, stepper motors, computer, drivers, and all the tooling and accessories.

-- Utilizes industry-standard g- and m-codes that you write yourself or generate from a CAD/CAM program (not included) that writes G-code.
+- Utilizes industry-standard G-code and m-codes that you write yourself or generate from a CAD/CAM program (not included) that writes G-code.

-- Features powerful NEMA 23 size, 136 oz-in, dual shaft stepper motors.
+- Features powerful NEMA 23 frame-size dual-shaft stepper motors.

 - Capable of accuracy to 0.001″ (0.01 mm) or better.

 - Tool offsets—Enter the tool diameter in the “tools” table, and the computer calculates how far to offset the tool path so the side of the tool cuts the desired path.

-- Accepts inch or metric dimensions using G20, G21.
+- Accepts inch or metric dimensions using G20 and G21.

-- Priced for the home craftsman but suitable for running small prototype or limited production work.
+- Priced for the home craftsman but suitable for running small prototypes or limited production work.